-The short term executive incentive plan ("STI") was designed and implemented with the assistance of external remuneration consultants.
+The short term executive incentive plan ("STI") was designed and implemented with the assistance of external remuneration consultants, Mastertek Pty Limited, in 2009.
 This STI replaced the Employee Share Option Plan.
 All executives have the opportunity to qualify for participation in the STI when specified criteria are met.
 The Group has not implemented any long term incentive plans, although the Remuneration Committee may elect to make payments under the STI in the form of cash, options or shares.

 The Group has pre-determined benchmarks that must be met in order to trigger payments under the STI.
-In summary, the benchmarks set by the Remuneration Committee for 2011 and 2010 were as follows:
+In summary, the benchmarks set by the Remuneration Committee for 2012 and 2011 were as follows:

 - A minimum "hurdle" of net profit before tax ("NPBT") must be achieved prior to any incentive being paid.
 From 2008 this hurdle was set at 20% of weighted net assets of the prior year.
-In 2011 this hurdle was increased to 25% of weighted net assets of the prior year. - A fixed percentage of NPBT above this hurdle may be allocated to the incentive pool.
+From 2011 this hurdle was increased to 25% of weighted net assets of the prior year. - A fixed percentage of NPBT above this hurdle may be allocated to the incentive pool.
 From 2008 this was set at 35% (i.e. 35% of any NPBT over the hurdle may be allocated to the incentive pool). - The incentive pool is capped at the total salaries paid to those employees eligible to participate (there is no individual cap within the pool). - Once the pool size is quantified, the Remuneration Committee determines the amount, if any, of the STI to be allocated to each executive following consideration of the individual employee's contribution.
 Since 2008 the Remuneration Committee has not distributed the full amount of the total incentive pool available.
-The Remuneration Committee has allocated 91% of the available incentive pool to be distributed under the STI in 2011 (2010: nil).
-The unallocated portion of prior years' incentive pools may be used in calculating future incentive pools at the discretion of the Remuneration Committee. - Payments of amounts awarded to employees under the STI will be paid in the following reporting period, if the employee remains employed by the Group during the loyalty service period under the STI where 50% of each employee's bonus will be paid on 15 September 2011 and 15 March 2012.
+The Remuneration Committee has allocated 98% of the available incentive pool to be distributed under the STI in 2012 (2011: 91%).
+The unallocated portion of prior years' incentive pools may be used in calculating future incentive pools at the discretion of the Remuneration Committee.